-I would like to take this opportunity of expressing my personal appreciation for the hard work and commitment to the Hackney Pension Fund that the rest of my Committee Members have put in, given the considerable challenges that we face in managing a £1.9 billion pension fund during a period of considerable challenges for both the LGPS and the wider economy.
+I would like to take this opportunity of expressing my personal appreciation for the hard work and commitment to the Hackney Pension Fund that the rest of my Committee Members have put in, given the considerable challenges that we face in managing a £1.87 billion pension fund during a period of considerable challenges for both the LGPS and the wider economy.

-Particular thanks are due to Cllr Robert Chapman, who stepped down as Chair of the Committee in May 2022; on behalf of the Committee, I would like to thank him for his leadership and dedication over the last 8 years.
-I would also like to thank the hard work put in by our specialist advisors, the Group Director of Finance and Corporate Resources and his staff over the past year.
+Particular thanks are due to Ian Williams, Group Director, Finance and Corporate resources, who left Hackney in July 2023 after 16 years.
+On behalf of the Committee, I would like to thank Ian for his leadership and dedication and for his support of our work over the last 16 years.
+I would also like to thank our specialist advisors and the pensions team staff for their hard work over the past year.